 In June 2019, our sponsor purchased 7,187,500 founder shares for an aggregate purchase price of \$25,000, or \$0.004 per share.
 On September 23, 2019, in connection with the expiration of the underwriter's over-allotment option, our sponsor surrendered 937,500 founder shares.
 As a result, our sponsor now owns 6,250,000 founder shares.
-In connection with closing of our initial public offering, our sponsor granted sponsor LLC equity interests to our independent directors that collectively comprise approximately 1% of the outstanding equity interests in our sponsor.
-Our initial shareholders collectively own 20% of our issued and outstanding shares as of our initial public offering.
+In connection with the closing of our IPO, our sponsor granted sponsor LLC equity interests to our independent directors that collectively comprise approximately 1% of the outstanding equity interests in our sponsor.
+Our initial shareholders collectively own 20% of our issued and outstanding shares as of our IPO.

-Our sponsor purchased an aggregate of 7,000,000 private placement warrants for a purchase price of \$1.00 per warrant in a private placement simultaneously with the closing of our initial public offering.
+Our sponsor purchased an aggregate of 7,000,000 private placement warrants for a purchase price of \$1.00 per warrant in a private placement simultaneously with the closing of our IPO.
 Each private placement warrant may be exercised for one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by it until 30 days after the completion of our initial business combination.

 As more fully discussed in "Item 10.
-Directors, Executive Officers and Corporate Governance -Conflicts of Interest," if any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she may be required to present such business combination opportunity to such entity prior to presenting such business combination opportunity to us.
+Directors, Executive Officers and Corporate Governance-Conflicts of Interest," if any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she may be required to present such business combination opportunity to us.
 Certain of our officers and directors presently have, and any of them in the future may have, additional, fiduciary or contractual obligations to other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity.

-We will enter into an Administrative Services Agreement pursuant to which we pay our sponsor up to \$20,000 per month for office space, administrative and support services.
+We entered into an Administrative Services Agreement pursuant to which we pay our sponsor up to \$20,000 per month for office space, administrative and support services.
 Upon completion of our initial business combination or our liquidation, we will cease paying any of these monthly fees.
-Accordingly, in the event the consummation of our initial business combination takes the maximum 18 months, our sponsor will be paid an aggregate of up to \$360,000 (\$20,000) per month for office space, administrative and support services and will be entitled to be reimbursed for any out-of-pocket expenses.
+Accordingly, in the event the consummation of our initial business combination takes until July 10, 2021, our sponsor will be paid an aggregate of up to approximately \$460,000 (\$20,000) per month for office space, administrative and support services and will be entitled to be reimbursed for any out-of-pocket expenses.